ishaan701/BackendBlog/README.md

 # BackendBlog

-Required tools : Intellij or any ide which supports java development , MySQL this is a backend service of blog application , where user can create blog and can additionaly interact with blogs
+Required tools : Intellij or any ide which supports java development , MySQL.
+This is a backend service of blog application , where user can create blog and can additionaly interact with blogs